 Studies show that upgraded mattresses and sheets result in increased sleep quality.
 If you’re waking up during the night because of back discomfort or stress-related issues, a new, well-supported bed setup could work wonders.

 Tip: Turn your bedroom into a cozy, relaxing paradise with soft bedding and pillows.

 Your body will typically regulate its daily rhythm based on factors like light exposure, meals and exercise as well as temperature and hormone levels.
 These indicators help your body know when it’s time to sleep at night and when to be awake during the day.

 However, these rhythms can get thrown off course, resulting in symptoms that are less than desirable.
 Jet lag is one example of your circadian rhythm getting disturbed by travel, but your daily rhythm can be thrown off by night shifts and sleep disorders as well.

 When should you be worried that your circadian rhythm is off?
 You should consider rectifying your sleep schedule if you’re unable to sleep when the sun sets and wake when the sun rises.
 You may want to consider seeing a doctor if you are experiencing any of the following symptoms:

 There are many things that can mess with your sleep schedule.
 Luckily, practicing good sleep hygiene can help get you back on track.
 If you remember to stick to a schedule, avoid stimulants and heavy meals before bed, and stay active during the day, you should be able to sleep better at night.

 You should also make sure your sleep environment is comfortable, quiet and cool.
-A Casper mattress could be one step toward an improved sleep environment, because they’re built to trap heat and help you stay cool and comfortable while you’re sleeping.
+A Casper Original Mattress could be one step toward an improved sleep environment, because they’re built to trap heat and help you stay cool and comfortable while you’re sleeping.
 Set yourself up for success by choosing ultra-comfortable bedding too!